How Innovative Construction Technologies Are Shaping Urban Development in London

 3. 3D Printing

-3D printing technology allows for the creation of complex building components with precision and speed.
-It reduces waste and lowers material costs.
+3D printing allows for the creation of complex components with speed and precision, reducing material waste and labour requirements.

 4. Augmented Reality (AR) and Virtual Reality (VR)